mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

   to use `America/New_York` query parameter should be `<grafanaAppUrl>/api/plugins/mahendrapaipuri-dashboardreporter-app/resources/report?dashUid=<UID of dashboard>&timeZone=America%2FNew_York`

-Besides there are **three** special query parameters available namely:
+Besides there are **two** special query parameters available namely:

 - `includePanelID`: This can be used to include only panels with IDs set in the query in the generated report.
 An example can be